aguspesce/cv/cv_en.md

 : _Open source tools for geophysics_ <br>
     Activities:

-    * Implementation of new methodology with unit tests and documentation
+    * Implementation of new methodologies with unit tests and documentation

     * Improvement of the main website project